orbitmines/archive/projects/Project - OrbitMines Minecraft.md

 Also we already have a way to make interractable items clickable, reuse that infrastructure.
 WIth the Right CLick on use actionbars and everything.
 Then use the Toggle to display wherther drones are activated or IDLE in the actionbar.
 Make sure though that the names of those itesms are actually provided unlike other lobby items in other gamemodes.
 What else did you not reuse?
 I want a way to trigger a level-up choice with a command for DEV+ /choice, then with the second argument autocompleted the actual choice made, if not supplied that argument just get an actual choice trigger, /choice DRONE_UNLOCK for instance for an actual drone.
 The spawn inventory should only be given when a player starts a run; since those items are of no use before starting a run, and shouldnt replace items during a run if the player relogs.
+The blocks broken etc. other stats should be displayed on the tools metadata.

 ---